 The Traditional group includes faucets in traditional and transitional styles.
 These faucets are stylish but conservative, reflecting conventional American designs, many of which have been around in one form or another for over a century.

-The Contemporary group is designed by Graff's affiliated G+ Design Studio in Athens, designers of Graff's MOD+ collection, and several well-known extra-mural product designers contracted by the company, including
+The Contemporary group is designed by Graff's affiliated G+ Design Studio in Athens, designers of Graff's MOD+ collection, and several well-known extra-mural product designers contracted by the company, including:

 Graff Faucet Finishes